Get support from A&P

 Temporary workers

-Workers hired under employment agencies may be posted to Italy under certain conditions.
+Posting of temporary workers to Italy is possible under certain conditions.
 Their main employer remains responsible for the economic and regulatory treatment and for the formal obligations that arise within posting of workers.

 Penalties in case of non-fulfilment of Italian obligations when posting employees